According to a study of Fortune 1000 companies, women-led businesses earned investors a 340% return.

 Quartz reports on an algorithm developed by Karen Rubin that correlates female leadership to stock performance of Fortune 1000 companies in the period from 2002 to 2014.

 You might have even more reason to hire a female CEO if your company is having problems.
 Research suggests that women are more likely to be picked for leadership roles to run distressed businesses.
-Women are thought to have a better personality to manage a crisis because they are seen as more intuitive, understanding, and sympathetic than men.
+Women are thought to have a better personality to manage a crisis because they are seen as more intuitive, understanding, and empathetic than men.